nats-io/nats-architecture-and-design/adr/ADR-40.md

 #### Messages out
 Every message (`PUB` and `HPUB`) sent to the server.

-#### Connects
+#### Connects / Reconnects
-Total number of connections (first connection and any successful reconnection) made by the client.
+Total number of connections (first connection and any successful reconnection) or reconnections made by client.
+We allow both variants here, as languages have some variance in how they handle connections around option `retry_on_failed_connect`.

 ### Security Considerations